Miouge1/kubespray/contrib/terraform/packet/README.md

 - you have an SSH key pair

 ## Terraform
-Terraform will be used to provision all of the PAcket resources with base software as appropriate.
+Terraform will be used to provision all of the Packet resources with base software as appropriate.

 ### Configuration